1. What are the company’s core businesses?

 8. The tendency of portfolio quality

 Asset quality continues to improve.
 NPLs of both credit card and personal loan has been constantly decreased since year 2013; as a result, the total portfolio’s NPL dropped.
-NPL in the third quarter of 2019 are as follows
+NPL in 2019 are as follows